lpio/lpio-spec/client.md

 ## A message.

-- Every time you want to send a message to the server, you just add it to multiplexer.
+- Every time you want to send a message to the server, just add it to multiplexer.
-- Ever time multiplexer emits a `messages` event - you send all messages, passed along this event.
+- Every time multiplexer emits a `messages` event - send all messages, passed with this event.
 - User can be notified when message is delivered.
 For this an `ack` message needs to be subscribed and received.

 User messages are of type `user` and can contain any data defined by user.